2025-ilaria/project-/sparql-queries.md

 <a href=""> ❌ Table</a

-## Query 1️⃣2️⃣: verifying the absence of the latitude and longitude
+## Query 1️⃣2️⃣: Verifying the absence of the latitude and longitude
 We run a query to check if the **latitude and longitude**, present in the description of the Teatro Comunale di Bologna, were not present in Teatro Massimo.

 **🔍 Query**: